amoericke/frontendbabel.github.com/src/documents/articles/css-sprites-with-gulp/index.html.md

 ## Usage

-Ok, the sprite image has been generated and there is a stylys file of variables, what is next?
+Ok, the sprite image has been generated and there is a stylus file of variables, what is next?

 The next are mixins which I am not generating.
 I manually created a separate file for them which is `mixins.styl`.
 Here is its content: